Emollients are moisturising treatments applied directly to the skin to reduce water loss and cover it with a protective film.

 - if you keep your emollients in a pot or tub, use a clean spoon or spatula to remove the product – this reduces the risk of infections from contaminated pots

 - take care when using emollients in a bath, shower or on a tiled floor as there's a risk of slipping – protect the floor with a towel or sheet, wash your bath or shower afterwards with hot water and washing up liquid, then dry with a kitchen towel

-- avoid using aqueous cream – recent evidence has shown it can cause burning, stinging, itching and redness, especially in children with atopic eczema
+- recent evidence has shown that in some people, aqueous cream can cause burning, stinging, itching and redness, especially in children with atopic eczema

 Read more information about the safety of aqueous cream on the Medicines and Healthcare Products Regulatory Agency (MHRA) website.

 It's important to use emollients even when your skin condition is not flaring up and to make sure you don't run out.

 After applying emollients, allow 30 minutes before using topical corticosteroids or other treatments applied to the skin.
 This avoids diluting their effect, spreading them to areas that don't need treating, and increasing the risk of side effects on normal skin.

 Emollients are commonly used to treat dry skin conditions such as: